pebreo/pebreo.github.io/begin/Part4-architecture-of-synthetic-intelligence.md

 ## Challenge 3: Affordability
 Imagine training an AI like cramming for a test – bombarding it with every possible scenario imaginable.
-This "stimulus-response" approach, while seemingly thorough, has its limitations.
-It's expensive, requiring vast amounts of data and processing power.
-More importantly, it can stifle creativity and lead to rigid, inflexible systems.
-Here's where the power of simulation, a.k.a. imagination, comes into play.
+This is the status quo and its using the "stimulus-response" approach.
+Yes, its thorough **and** it's expensive, requiring vast amounts of data and processing power.
+Because of this, it can stifle creativity and discourage healthy competition.

 ## Solution: Rely on mental simulation